Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 How does Alabama determine eligibility for Medicare Savings Programs?

-Many Medicare beneficiaries who struggle to afford the cost of Medicare coverage are eligible for Medicare Savings Programs (MSPs).
-These programs always pay the Medicare Part B premium and – in some cases – cover Part A premiums, as well as Medicare cost sharing.
+Many Medicare beneficiaries who struggle to afford the cost of Medicare coverage are eligible for Medicare Savings Programs (MSPs).1 These programs, which are federally funded and sponsored and administered by Medicaid, always pay the Medicare Part B premium and – in some cases – cover Part A premiums, as well as Medicare cost sharing.

 Who’s eligible for Medicaid for the aged, blind and disabled (ABD) in Alabama?

 Medicare covers a great number of services – including hospitalization, physician services, and prescription drugs – but Original Medicare doesn’t cover important services like vision and dental benefits.
-Some beneficiaries – those whose incomes make them eligible for Medicaid – can receive coverage for those additional services if they’re enrolled in Medicaid for the aged, blind and disabled (ABD).
+Some beneficiaries – those whose incomes and assets make them eligible for full Medicaid benefits – can receive coverage for those additional services if they’re enrolled in Medicaid for the aged, blind and disabled (ABD).
+In Alabama, this program is called Medicaid for Elderly and Disabled (E&D).

 Asset limits: The asset limit is $2,000 if single and $3,000 if married.